Will there be electricity blackouts this winter?

 Switch supplier to save on your winter energy bills

-It's not just blackouts that consumers nationwide are concerned about, but also rising energy costs.
-Despite a spate of price increases from energy suppliers recently, it is still worthwhile switching to a cheaper supplier.
+It's not just blackouts that consumers are concerned about, but also high energy costs.
+However discounts are available to those who switch.

 Here at bonkers.ie, you can easily compare gas and electricity prices from Ireland's main suppliers in just a few clicks.
 You'll be able to compare deals against your current plan and see what savings you could make.